 Studies comparing oxycodone and hydrocodone have not observed any significant differences in efficacy.
 Both drugs can aid in the treatment of acute pain or pain caused by chronic conditions.
 These conditions include arthritis, fractures, or cancer.

 However, both drugs are also habit-forming.
-This means that individuals can develop psychological or physical addiction after long-term use.
-It is recommended to speak with a healthcare provider about the risks and benefits of taking either prescription drugs.
+This means that a person taking these drugs can develop psychological or physical addiction after long-term use.
+It is recommended to speak with a healthcare provider about the risks and benefits of taking either prescription drug.
 It is equally important to define pain treatment goals, length of treatment, and other pain management avenues to help make the right decision.

-Individuals with low blood pressure or other conditions, such as mental illnesses or family history of alcohol abuse, should discuss these aspects with their doctor.
+People with low blood pressure or other conditions, such as mental illnesses or a family history of alcohol abuse, should discuss these aspects with their doctor.

 Elderly individuals who take hydrocodone may have a higher chance of experiencing confusion, severe drowsiness, and age-related liver, kidney, heart, or lung issues.